 Hello, World!

-Congratulations — you’ve written your first Ori program.
+Congratulations — you’ve written and compiled your first Ori program.
 Now let’s understand what you wrote.

 Understanding the Syntax